Kohnert posets and polynomials of northeast diagrams: Ranked posets

 \section{Ranked posets}

-Before proving our criterion for rankedness of a Kohnert poset of a northeast diagram, we first note that the total displacement function $\Delta$ described in Section~\ref{sec:labelings} provides a rank function when applicable.
+Before proving our criterion for rankedness of a Kohnert poset of a northeast diagram, we first note that the total displacement function $\Delta$ described in Section~\ref{sec:labelings} can be used to construct a rank function when applicable.